skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **cis_max_iter** *(integer)* - Default: *25*

-  This argument determines the maximum number of CIS iterations.
+  This parameter determines the maximum number of CIS iterations.

 \